Health Administration (HADM) 499

-- Describe a variety of research methods used in health services administration research;
+- Demonstrate increased knowledge of research methods used in health services

-- Unit 1: The Role of Research in Health Services
+- Unit 1: The Role of Research Evidence in Health Administration

-Three on-line quizzes cover the material in the texts and required readings.
+Three online quizzes cover the material in the texts and required readings.
 Assignment 1 is an exercise in reviewing the research literature.
-It is designed to have students apply what they have learned about health services research to a review of a research article from the health literature.
-Guiding questions are provided to help students focus on the pertinent areas of the article.
-Assignment 2 is an exercise in writing a research proposal.
-It is designed to have students apply what they have learned about health services research to create a research proposal.
-A suggested outline is available to help students organize the proposal.
-To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.
+Assignment 2 is an exercise in building a health services program.
+Assignment 3 is an exercise in writing an evidence-based program evaluation proposal.
+To learn more about assignments and examinations, please refer to Athabasca University’s online Calendar.

 All other materials will be accessed online.